 What Can I Expect After Breast Augmentation Surgery?

-Volume added to the breasts during surgery is visible right away, though there will likely be some swelling that will resolve in the days and weeks after the procedure.
+Volume added to the breasts during surgery is visible right away, though there will likely be some swelling that will resolve in the days and weeks after the breast augmentation surgery.
 Patients will be bikini ready in about three weeks and reach their final long-term result in about three to six months.

-We wouldn’t be suggesting this question if it wasn’t.
-Dr. Iteld is a pioneer of narcotics-free surgery, helping patients to avoid narcotics during their post-procedural recovery.
-By preventing pain, patients experience a much easier recovery and overall improved experience compared to traditional approaches of chasing pain with narcotics.
+We wouldn’t be suggesting this question if it wasn’t!
+Dr. Iteld is a pioneer of surgical techniques that allow for narcotics-free recovery, helping patients to avoid unnecessary medications during their post-procedural healing period.
+By preventing pain, Dr. Iteld creates conditions that allow patients to experience a much easier recovery and overall improved experience compared to traditional approaches of chasing pain with narcotics.